Movement vs. Medical Diagnoses

 I’m all for simplifying things as much as possible.
 However, diagnosis is an area where oversimplifying is completely inappropriate.
 Diagnosis is what establishes the road map for the journey you’re about to begin – so make sure to eliminate any guesswork in this regard, whether it’s on the medical or movement side of things.

 Perhaps nowhere in the sports medicine world is the movement vs. medical diagnosis discussion more of a consideration than in the discussion of thoracic outlet syndrome, a challenging “diagnosis of exclusion.”
-I recently released a course discussing this complex topic, and I’d strongly encourage you to check it out if you’d like to take a deep dive into upper extremity functional anatomy.
+I have an entire course discussing this complex topic, and I’d strongly encourage you to check it out if you’d like to take a deep dive into upper extremity functional anatomy.
 You can learn more HERE.